cloudblog004/fantasticfoodies/content/en/posts/2597-step-by-step-guide-to-prepare-super-quick-homemade-baked-chicken-with-broccoli-rice-and-cprn.md

 1. Take  Cream of mushroom

-This dump-and-done Baked Chicken, Broccoli &amp; Rice is a whole meal in one dish- chicken, rice and veggies, baked in a creamy sauce for super easy comfort food.
+This dump-and-done Baked Chicken, Broccoli & Rice is a whole meal in one dish- chicken, rice and veggies, baked in a creamy sauce for super easy comfort food.
 Cooked rice, creamed corn, broccoli, onion and garlic topped with butter and crushed Ritz crackers.
 You might want to double the recipe A delicious side dish, corn and broccoli are baked with cheese until bubbly and hot.
 Arrange chicken on rice mixture; sprinkle with pepper and paprika.

 <!--inarticleads2-->